odinsy/movielibra/README.md

 - [x] Write documentation for the module MovieLibra::Rate
 - [x] Write documentation for the module MovieLibra::RateList
 - [x] Write documentation for the module MovieLibra::Export
-- [ ] Write documentation for the class MovieLibra::Imdb::Fetcher
+- [ ] Write documentation for the class MovieLibra::Fetcher::Imdb
-- [ ] Write documentation for the class MovieLibra::Tmdb::Fetcher
+- [ ] Write documentation for the class MovieLibra::Fetcher::Tmdb
-- [ ] Refactor with rubocops
+- [ ] Refactoring with rubocops
-- [ ] Add more examples to README
+- [ ] Add more examples to README.md

 ## Usage

 First of all you need to parse movies data from IMDB or TMDB.
-There are 3 ways to do it:
+There are 3 ways to do it or you can just use an existing movies data from ```data/``` directory.

 ### CLI